Parenting Plans and Parenting Time

 A parenting plan that sets forth the terms of child custody in as much detail as possible helps to prevent confusion and discord going forward.
 Under Texas law, a parenting plan must contain provisions regarding conservatorship and possession of the child.
 Conservatorship is what is typically thought of as legal custody.
 Legal custody defines each parent’s rights to make important decisions regarding the child’s upbringing.
 The parenting plan should specifically define whether either parent is entitled to make his or her own decisions for the child or whether the parents must confer on certain issues.
 Important topics to address in defining conservatorship include who can choose what school the child attends and medical issues regarding the child.
 Most parents agree to some form of a joint managing conservatorship, in which they both have input on decisions regarding the child’s health and welfare.Provisions Regarding Parenting Time

 Possession is what is thought of as physical custody of the child.
 Provisions defining possession set forth each parent’s right to parenting time.
 In most cases involving parenting plans and parenting time, parents will agree to some form of joint physical custody of the child.
 Important factors to consider in defining the terms of physical custody are the age and specific needs of the child.
-If the child is very young it may not be beneficial for him or her to be away from either parent for an extended period of time.
-Additionally, if a young child is in school and the parents do not live in the same school district, it may be both impractical for both parents to share equal custody and disruptive to the child’s life to switch homes in the middle of the week.
+If he or she is very young it may not be beneficial to be away from either parent for an extended period of time.
+Additionally, if a young child is in school and the parents do not live in the same school district, it may be impractical for both parents to share equal custody as well as disruptive to the child’s life to switch homes in the middle of the week.
 An older child, however, may be able to deal with a less consistent schedule.
 The parenting plan should also define the possession schedule for holidays, birthdays, and vacation time.
-The plan must also allow for some deviation from the possession order so that neither parent will be found to have violated the plan if circumstances require him or her to depart from it.Modification Provisions
+The plan must also allow for some deviation from the possession order so that neither parent will be found to have violated the plan if circumstances require him or her to deviate from it.Modification Provisions